 - Do you have employment benefits such as stock options or profit-sharing?

 - Do you or your partner plan to go to school for an advanced degree, while the other works?

 - Does a part of your estate name beneficiaries or heirs other than your partner?

-If you or your partner answered yes to one or more of these questions, a prenuptial agreement may be in your best interest.
-If you answered no to all of them, a prenup is probably not needed, but could still be used to protect your current or future assets.
+If you or your partner answered yes to one or more of these questions, a prenuptial agreement may be in your interest.
+Consult with an attorney if you are unsure about the benefits of a prenup and want to know how it could still be used to protect your current or future assets.

 2. Brainstorm Important Property Issues